chenhaoxian/MyExercise/README.md

 # MyExercise
 //When I wrote this, only God and I understood what I was doing .

-Now, God only knows
+//Now, God only knows